Anxiety Lump In Throat, Causes, Treatment

 This is the reason why people associate a “lump in the throat” feeling with being nervous.

-Persistently elevated stress, which we call stress-response hyperstimulation, can also cause a “lump in the throat” feeling.
+Overly apprehensive behavior can cause chronic stress, which we call stress-response hyperstimulation.
+Hyperstimulation can also cause a “lump in the throat” feeling.

 Other causes of this sensation include dryness in the throat due to stress (stress causes saliva to dry up); mild throat infection (due to the early onset or persistence of a cold or flu); because the throat is raw from talking, yelling, or swallowing too much (some people swallow more as a nervous habit); because of stomach problems, such as gas, bloating, or acid reflux (which puts extra pressure on these closed valves); or because it has become irritated by irritants in the air, such as from pollutants or strong odors.